- 1 Background

 Update 9mar2022.
 The left column is from the Reactive Manifesto (2014), the right is my try at an antonym, comparing again, apple and bananas.
 But I’m not certain if The Reactive Manifesto also in its way of reasoning, fall short of the same.

 |“If all of our components support mobility, and local communication is just an optimization, then we do not have to define a static system topology and deployment model upfront.
 We can leave this decision to the operations personnel and the runtime, which can adapt and optimize the system depending on how it is used.“||Two (mechanical) clocks have the same purpose: to rotate three arrows.
 Two brass plates make up a case, where the toothed wheels are placed in holes.
 The two clockes are designed according to the spec, but behind the clock face they differ.
 The user can do what’s in the spec, but has no need to rearrange the wheels.|

 This morning we had little coffee left, and I put the little we had into our blade grinder.
 What surprised me was that it took longer time to grind the beans than when it is full; at least longer per bean on the average.
 The amateur scientist in me concluded that the knife hit beans more seldom.
 Closer beans would have been better.

 This system was too soft to be effective.
 Too much travelling of beans.
 Making less asynchronousity by pushing the top down to decrease the cavity would have been better.
-Tighter coupling is best in this case.
+Tighter coupling is best (as in fastest) in this case.